philosopherstonerush/python-notes/frameworks/django_rest/snippet/readME.md

 These control how the information is stored inside the database, if you explore sqlite3 then you will see the stored info

 `python manage.py makemigrations snippets`

+The above cli command, readies the model to be added

 `python manage.py migrate snippets`

+This cli command, actually adds it to the database

+`python manage.py migrate`

+Adds all the pending migrations to the database

 for specific models